 6. Change the IP address of your connection

 I am not getting into the technical details of the process here.
 It is neither very practical nor recommended.
-However, if you still want to do it, you may lookup for the modem and device-specific instructions on Google (or any other search engine of your choice).
+However, if you still want to do it, you may look for the modem and device-specific instructions on Google (or any other search engine of your choice).

 How about the free VPN services?